 3. Know Your Inventory on Hand Accurately

-Do not get the order picker confused due to discrepancies between the amount of items recorded on your inventory system and the amount of items you actually have.
+Do not get the order picker confused due to discrepancies between the number of items recorded on your inventory system and the number of items you actually have.
 When the picker finds a difference, they will need to make inventory adjustments and this will take a lot of time.

 To avoid that scenario, you need to ensure that you can always keep track of your inventory on hand.
 Therefore, it’s important for you to have a good inventory management system.